 Katelyn Lilly, MSW

-I hold a Master of Social Work from the University of Georgia and a B.S. in Psychology from Oglethorpe University.
-With five years of experience in community mental health, I bring both clinical knowledge and deep respect for the complexity of being human.
-I’m currently pursuing LCSW licensure as I continue to grow in this work.
+Katelyn earned a Master of Social Work from the University of Georgia and a Bachelor of Science in Psychology from Oglethorpe University.
+She has five years of experience in community mental health and is currently pursuing licensure as a Licensed Master Social Worker (LMSW).